 General Government includes costs associated with City administrative personnel.
-Expenditures for the Mayor and City Council, Human Resources, Community Development, the Finance Department, and Information and Enterprise Solutions, among others, are paid for from the General Fund.
+Expenditures for the Mayor and City Council, Human Resources, Community Development, the Strategic Financial Engagement Department, and Information and Enterprise Solutions, among others, are paid for from the General Fund.
 This category makes up 21% of the General Fund expenditures.

 Finally, Public Works expenditures include costs associated with Engineering, Traffic Control, Streets, and Planning.
 In the past, the City used revenues from the General Fund to conduct video analysis of the storm water system and a study on the municipal drainage district.
 City staff used the results of these studies to plan for preventative maintenance projects to ensure that the City's infrastructure will continue to be viable into the future.
 Likewise, this fund was also used to add pedestrian safety crosswalks and conduct routine maintenance projects that help ensure that the community remains safe, walkable and clean.
 In recent fiscal years, General Fund expenditures have increased slightly, as the City shifts its focus to redevelopment of infrastructure.
 Public Works projects make up 19% of the General Fund expenditures.

 The property tax you pay each year is divided between multiple entities: the City, the school district and the County.
 The City of Coppell receives approximately 22% of the total property taxes you pay, while the County receives approximately 25% and the school district receives the remaining 53%.